-Sometime after Melchizadek’s death Salem was conquered by the Jebusites who renamed the fortification Jebus.
-It was during the time of Joshua’s conquest of the land under the control of King Adoni-Zedec, that we read the first account in the Bible of the name Jerusalem (Josh.
-10 v.
-1).
-It had been predicted as far back in the time of Moses that the Lord God was going to establish his name there in that place, (Deuteronomy 12:5-7,11).
-It also was the site (Mount Moriah) of the offering up of Isaac as a sacrifice by his father Abraham (Genesis 22:2).
+Sometime after Melchizedek’s death, Salem was conquered by the Jebusites who renamed the fortification Jebus.
+It was during the time of Joshua’s conquest of the land, under the control of King Adonizedek, that we read the first account in the Bible of the name Jerusalem (Joshua 10:1).
+It had been predicted as far back as the time of Moses that the Lord God was going to establish His name there in that place (Deuteronomy 12:5-7,11).
+It was also the site of the offering up of Isaac as a sacrifice by his father Abraham on Mount Moriah (Genesis 22:2).

-It was during the reign of King Saul that David, after defeating Goliath, took Goliath’s head and buried it in Jebus in a site to be known as the place of the skull (Golgotha) which, as we know, was later to be the site of the crucifixion of Jesus.
+During the reign of King Saul, David took Goliath’s head after defeating him and buried it in Jebus in a site to be known as the place of the skull (Golgotha) which was later to be the site of the crucifixion of Jesus.

-Right after the coronation of David as king over Israel, the city was taken by Joab (later to become David’s captain) with God’s assistance (2 Samuel 5:6-12) and Jebus then became Jerusalem, a name that has remained until this day.
-Also from that day it was called “The city of David” and played a great role in establishing the true worship of God with the Ark of God and a new temple constructed there during the reign of King Solomon.
+After the coronation of David as king over Israel, the city was taken by Joab (later to become David’s captain) with God’s assistance (2 Samuel 5:6-12) and Jebus then became Jerusalem, a name that has remained until this day.
+Also from that day it was called “the city of David” and played a great role in establishing the true worship of God with the Ark of God and a new temple constructed there during the reign of King Solomon.

-Various kings, some righteous and many wicked, sat upon the throne of Judah for some 340 years until the wicked reign of King Zedekiah.
-The Babylonians successfully attacked the city and took almost all the Jews of the land into captivity to Babylon where they remained for some 70 years.
-The city lay in virtual ruins for that 70 year period.
-Under the leadership of Ezra and Nehemiah, during the reign of King Cyrus of Persia, the people returned and rebuilt the city and temple.
+Various kings, some righteous and many evil, sat upon the throne of Judah for some 340 years until the reign of King Zedekiah.
+During his reign, the Babylonians successfully attacked the city and took almost all the Jews of the land into captivity to Babylon where they remained for some 70 years.
+The city lay in ruins for that 70 year period.
+However, under the leadership of Ezra and Nehemiah, during the reign of King Cyrus of Persia, the people returned and rebuilt the city and temple.